Hurricane Zeta

 Hurricane Zeta was a late-season tropical cyclone in 2020 that made landfall on the Yucatán Peninsula and then in southeastern Louisiana, the latest on record to do so at such strength in the United States.
 Zeta was the record-tying sixth hurricane of the year to make landfall in the United States.
 The twenty-seventh named storm, twelfth hurricane and fifth major hurricane of the extremely active 2020 Atlantic hurricane season, Zeta formed from a broad area of low pressure that formed in the western Caribbean Sea on October 19.
 After battling wind shear, the quasi-stationary low organized into Tropical Depression Twenty-Eight on October 24.
 The system strengthened into Tropical Storm Zeta early on October 25 before becoming a hurricane the next day as it began to move northwestward.
 Hurricane Zeta made landfall on the Yucatán Peninsula late on October 26 and weakened while inland to a tropical storm, before moving off the northern coast of the peninsula on October 27.
 After weakening due to dry air entrainment, Zeta reorganized and became a hurricane again, and eventually a Category 2 hurricane, as it turned northeastward approaching the United States Gulf Coast on October 28.
 It continued to strengthen until it reached its peak intensity as a major Category 3 hurricane with 115 mph sustained winds and a minimum pressure of 970 mbar as it made landfall at Cocodrie, Louisiana, that evening.
 Zeta continued on through Mississippi and parts of Alabama with hurricane-force winds.
 Zeta gradually weakened as it accelerated northeastward, and became post-tropical on October 29, as it moved through central Virginia, dissipating shortly afterwards off the coast of New Jersey.
 After bringing accumulating snow to parts of New England, the extratropical low-pressure system carrying Zeta's remnant energy impacted the United Kingdom on November 1 and 2.

 Numerous tropical cyclone watches and warnings were issued in areas that had already dealt with other tropical cyclones throughout the season, including Hurricane Delta, which took a near-identical track three weeks prior.
 States of emergencies were issued in Louisiana, Mississippi, and Alabama.
 Heavy rain in Jamaica led to a landslide that killed a man and his daughter when it hit their family home on October 24.
 In Mexico, strong winds and storm surge knocked down tree branches onto flooded streets in Playa del Carmen, Quintana Roo, near where Zeta made landfall.
 Heavy rain, storm surge, and strong winds also impacted the Southeastern United States and at least six fatalities were confirmed in the region.
 Downed power lines and numerous crashes were a result in New England after the remnants of the system brought heavy accumulating snow to parts of the region.
-Overall, Zeta caused at least $4.4 billion in damage throughout its path: $3.9 billion in the United States and $50 million in the Caribbean.
+Overall, Zeta caused at least $4.415 billion in damage throughout its path: $4.4 billion in the United States and at least $15 million in the Caribbean.